NidhiMendiratta1809/Power-Bi-Dashboards/README.md

-HR DATA FULL INSIGHTS (HR Analytics)
+PowerBi.pbix is for HR DATA FULL INSIGHTS (HR Analytics)